The regions with the most hot work fires in 2022/23 revealed

 Operatives and managers involved in hot works should be given training such as a Hot Work Passport course.

-For more information on how to reduce the risk of fires caused by hot work, please find our extensive guide.
-We offer Hot Work Passport training to ensure you have all the latest information and qualifications to carry out
+For more information on how to reduce the risk of fires caused by hot work, please find our extensive guide on how to reduce the risk of fires caused by hot works.

 Methodology